Library Behavior Policy

 • Entering the Library barefooted, without a shirt, or with offensive body odor or lacking personal hygiene.

-• Unhygienic behavior such as spitting, clipping nails or changing diapers in public areas.
+• Unhygienic behavior such as spitting, clipping nails, or changing diapers in public areas.

-• Smoking, vaping and using other tobacco or marijuana products inside library facilities or within 15 feet of any entrance.
+• Smoking, vaping, and using other tobacco or marijuana products inside library facilities or within 15 feet of any entrance.

 • Blocking aisles, doorways, stairways, elevators or leaving personal property unattended.